 Our regulatory strategy for TARA-002 requires first that we can demonstrate that TARA-002 is the same biologic substance as OK-432, which is currently manufactured in Japan and marketed in Japan and Taiwan by Chugai.
 In order to demonstrate comparability, we plan to conduct studies using batches of OK-432 from Japan and batches of TARA-002 manufactured in the United States by our contract manufacturer.
-If we can demonstrate comparability, we plan to engage with the FDA to seek its agreement to use OK-432's safety and efficacy data from clinical trials previously conducted by third parties for our BLA filing.
+If we can demonstrate comparability, through our engagement with the FDA, we will seek the FDA's agreement to use OK-432's safety and efficacy data from clinical trials previously conducted by third parties for our BLA filing.
 There can be no assurances that our contract manufacturer will be able to produce a sufficiently comparable product or that the FDA will find such substances comparable or permit us to use any of the data from prior clinical trials as part of the BLA filing for TARA-002.
-Further, due to the COVID-19 pandemic and the associated government-imposed stay-at-home orders, the third-party contract manufacturer with which we have contracted for the initial comparability study had to stop the study prior to its completion.
-When the stay-at-home orders are lifted, we anticipated that this third-party will be able to initiate a new comparability study but we cannot predict when that will occur or how long of a delay the stoppage will cause for our development timelines for TARA-002.
+Further, due to the COVID-19 pandemic and the associated government-imposed stay-at-home orders, a third-party lab with which we have contracted for some of the initial comparability testing had to stop studies prior to its completion.
+When the stay-at-home orders are lifted, we anticipate that this third-party will be able to initiate new testing but we cannot predict when that will occur or how long of a delay the stoppage will cause for our development timelines for TARA-002.